ybertot/one_num_type/README.md

 that is a real number in the `Rnat` subset.
 It does not provide any help to reason about the value of `f` for inputs that are not natural numbers.
 In a sense, `f` is undefined outside the subset of natural numbers.

+Another provided command (`Elpi mirror_recursive_definition`) constructs a similar function of type `Z -> Z` where all operations on `R` replaced by corresponding operation on `Z`.
+This extra function to perform computations by exploiting the reductions facilities that come with inductive types in the proof assistant.

 # A few benefitting examples